Green-Software-Foundation/if/README.md

 npx ts-node impact-engine.ts --impl <path-to-your-impl-file>
 ```

-You can also add an optional savepath for your output yaml if you want to use something other than the default (`/examples/ompls`):
+You can also add an optional savepath for your output yaml (if you do not provide one, the output will be printed to the console):

 ```sh
 npx ts-node impact-engine.ts --impl <path-to-your-impl-file> --ompl <your-savepath>
 ```

 The `impact-engine` CLI tool will configure and run the models defined in your input `yaml` (`impl`) and return the results as an output `yaml` (`ompl`).

 ## Video walk-through